tiernano/Windows-Azure-Solr/README.md

 As part of this install the following Microsoft or third party software will be installed on your local machine as following:

-- Solr/Lucene which is owned by The Apache Software Foundation., will be downloaded from http://www.apache.org/dyn/closer.cgi/lucene/solr/.The license agreement to Apache License, Version 2.0 may be included with the software.
+- Solr/Lucene which is owned by The Apache Software Foundation., will be downloaded from http://www.apache.org/dyn/closer.cgi/lucene/solr/.
+The license agreement to Apache License, Version 2.0 may be included with the software.
 You are responsible for and must separately locate, read and accept these license terms.

 - Microsoft Windows Azure SDK for .Net and NodeJS which is owned by Microsoft , will be downloaded from http://www.microsoft.com/windowsazure/sdk/.